4paradigm/OpenMLDB/docs/en/reference/sql/task_manage/SHOW_JOBS.md

 # SHOW JOBS

-The `SHOW JOBS` statement displays the list of tasks that have been submitted to taskmanager in the cluster version, including all kinds of jobs in offline mode and `LOAD DATA` jobs in online mode
+The `SHOW JOBS` statement displays a list of submitted tasks in the cluster version, including all kinds of jobs in offline mode and `LOAD DATA` jobs in online mode
 ```SQL
 SHOW JOBS;
 ```